 A birth chart calculator converts three pieces of data - date, time, and place of birth - into a snapshot of the sky at the exact moment you arrived.
 That snapshot becomes your astrological blueprint: every planet frozen in its sign and house, every angle noted, every relationship between planets mapped.
 The calculator does the math.
-Your job is to understand what you are looking at.
+Your job is to translate the results into real life without turning every placement into destiny.

 Not sure what your Sun sign is yet?
 The What Is My Zodiac Sign guide covers all 12 sign date ranges with a tropical lookup table - a solid starting point before you run a full chart.